slackboxster/js-class-enhancements/readme.md

 `Import blaa.thing.router.Router`

-You can import all the classes underneath a directory by:
+In the future, you will be able to import all the classes underneath a directory by:

 `Import blaa.thing.*`

 ## Dependency Injection